Who we are

 CAFO Guest Speakers & Workshops Leaders sessions are central to the success of CAFO Conferences.
-In order to provide our attendees with a global platform for the exchange of ideas and insights, we invite key figures from various industries to share their personal perspectives concerning the challenges and opportunities facing businesses today.
+In order to provide our attendees with a global platform for the exchange of ideas and insights, we invite key figures from various industries to share their personal perspectives concerning challenges and opportunities.
 Guest speakers & Workshop Leaders are not employees of CAFO and CAFO neither pre-reviews nor comments on the content of our guest speakers sessions.
 Guest Speaker & Workshop Leaders views and opinions are entirely their own and in no way reflect the views and opinions of CAFO.

 Use of Multimedia at the Conference

-Exhibitors and Attendees: CAFO prohibits the use of cameras and mobile recording devices at all Conference Sessions & Workshops and on the Exhibit Floor during exhibit hours by Attendees and Exhibitors.
+CAFO prohibits the use of cameras and mobile recording devices at all Conference sessions & workshops, any area posted prohibiting media, and on the Exhibit Floor during exhibit hours by Attendees and Exhibitors.
 CAFO hires professional service providers (photo/video/audio/streaming) to document and showcase the entire Conference experience.

-For Exhibitors: When a company contracts with CAFO to exhibit at an Conference, they are representing CAFO.
+When a company contracts with CAFO to exhibit at a Conference, they are representing CAFO.
 As such, we will allow them to photograph/stream/record their Conference experience and booth set-up, provided they comply with the sponsor agreement.

-For Attendees: CAFO leverages social media to post real-time Conferences photos and videos to its Social media feeds, and display select submissions from those feeds on screens throughout the venue.
-Attendees are encouraged to capture their Conference experiences in the permitted areas of the Conference venue and post their own social content from the Conference (text, photos, audio, video, streaming), provided it does not defame other Conference attendees or Exhibitors or infringe on copyrighted CAFO branding and content.
+CAFO leverages social media to post real-time Conferences photos and videos to its Social media feeds, and display select submissions from those feeds on screens throughout the venue.
+Attendees are encouraged to capture their Conference experiences in the permitted areas of the Conference venue (excluding Conference sessions, workshops, and posted area prohibiting media) and post their own social content from the Conference (text, photos, audio, video, streaming), provided it does not defame other Conference attendees or Exhibitors or infringe on copyrighted CAFO branding and content.
 CAFO will determine in its sole discretion which posted content will be displayed on the screens at the Conference venue.

 By attending the Conference, you acknowledge and agree as follows: (a) CAFO may edit and use the footage it captures at CAFO Conferences for marketing and promotional activities and for any other lawful purpose in the ordinary course of its business; and (b) Due to the prevalence of mobile recording devices in today’s world, CAFO disclaims all liability for the capture of your image by Attendees (who are not under sponsorship contracts with CAFO) in any multimedia format at the Conference.